siucacm/WebDevWorkshop2/README.md

             <script src="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/js/bootstrap.min.js"></script>

-  - Since Bootstrap is "mobile-first", you also need to include the following line of code into the header section:
+  - Since Bootstrap is "mobile-first", you also need to include the following line of code into the header section...

           <meta name="viewport" content="width=device-width, initial-scale=1">

+       This will scale the webpage to fit the size of the screen of the device viweing it.

   ### Fundamentals of Bootstrap